Tuesday, March 26, 2024

 Even though he hated school, Finbar got used to it.
 He learned to read as quickly as the other children and his first teacher was very fond of him even though he had kicked and screamed on the first few days.

-The second year was not so good.
+The second year at Finbar's school was not so good.
 He didn't like that teacher at all because of the way she treated him.

 One time at school she was giving him a reading lesson and his desk was right at the front; she was sitting at the other side of it.